 Because the Whole is greater than the sum of its parts, the Whole is Transcendent.
 When people have a Spiritual Experience, they are directly apprehending the Whole.
 They are transcending analysis (identification of parts; finding cause and effect) and experiencing synthesis.
-(In our Essay, Forerunners of the Book of G>O>D>, we discuss Transcendentalism, an American philosophical and spiritual movement of the mid-1800’s led by Ralph Waldo Emerson and Henry David Thoreau.)
+(In our Essay, Forerunners to Our Spiritual Path, we discuss Transcendentalism, an American philosophical and spiritual movement of the mid-1800’s led by Ralph Waldo Emerson and Henry David Thoreau.)

 Ancient people had primal spiritual experiences.
 But they had insufficient science to understand them and describe them.
 So, they created myths.
 For many people today, it helps to have a supportive community around us to practice spirituality.
 The danger in that is the tendency for religious leaders to ask for conformity to beliefs that are not based on history, science, and reason.

 However, for the vast majority of people, it is wrong to retreat into a life devoted to transcendence.
-The Path of Continuing Creation says it is wrong to dwell in a transcendent state, as do the monks (Buddhist and Catholic), nuns, dervishes, and ascetics of so many religions.
-The correct path is to use spiritual transcendence (and meditation) as a periodic recharging of the spirit, gathering strength for a more productive life in the active world of the G>O>D>.
+The Path of Continuing Creation says it is wrong to dwell in a transcendent state, as do the monks (Buddhist and Catholic), nuns, dervishes, and ascetics of many religions.
+The correct path is to practice spiritual transcendence (and meditation) as a periodic recharging of the spirit, gathering strength for a more productive life in the active world of the Growing, Organizing, Direction.
 19

-For further discussion, see Our Essays, “Religion and the Brain,” and “The Spiritual Practices of Continuing Creation.”
+For further discussion, see our forth-coming Essays, “Religion and the Brain,” and “The Spiritual Practices of Continuing Creation.”

 Can God work in our individual lives?
 No. God-the-super-person does not exist, and can neither receive prayers, grant favors, nor establish plans for individual lives.
-However, G>O>D>, the Growing> Organizing> Direction> of the Universe, can work in our individual lives… if we each align ourselves with G>O>D> and then attend to our alignment.
+However, Continuing Creation: The Growing, Organizing, Direction, of the Cosmos, can work in our individual lives… if we each align ourselves with the G.O.D.C. and then attend to our alignment.

 Humans who consciously align their lives with Continuing Creation can lead happy, constructive, and fulfilled Lives.
-We devote a few Essays to this topic, covering “Right Livelihood,” “Mindfulness,” “Meditation,” “Acceptance & Commitment theory (ACT),” and the Book of G>O>D>’s “Seven Steps of Daily Growth.”
+We devote an Essay to this topic, called Leading a Fulfilled and Happy Life.
+It covers topics including “Right Livelihood,” “Mindfulness,” “Meditation,” “Acceptance & Commitment theory (ACT),” and the Book of Continuing Creation’s “Seven Steps of Daily Growth.”

 While our creative work cultivates our individual lives, at the same time it can help increase knowledge, cure disease, eliminate world hunger, invent new technologies, discover eco-friendly energy sources, and eliminate war.

 How do we align ourselves with Continuing Creation?
-How do we move into G>O>D>’s central flow?
-Through one or more of three paths: 1) Learning and critical thinking, 2) Direct Apprehension, and 3) Constructive Action.
+How do we move into the central flow of the Growing, Organizing, Direction?
+Through one or more of three paths: 1) Learning and Critical Thinking, 2) Direct Apprehension, and 3) Constructive Action.

 Members in Continuing Creation pursue lifelong learning.
 We attend schools, we read substantive books, we discuss issue with others.
 We use the internet and Wikipedia, and we watch documentary films, subscribe to serious newspapers and periodicals.
 We peruse essays on science, math, evolution, complexity, and the religions.
 We are always open to new information and other points of view, and we subject everything to examination.